Can I switch energy supplier if I owe money in the UK?

 Can I switch if I’m in a repayment plan?

-Often yes—especially if you’re paying as agreed and your credit-meter debt is not above the limit.
+Often yes—especially if you’re paying as agreed and your credit-meter debt is within £500 per fuel.
 If you’ve missed payments, speak to your supplier first and agree an affordable plan before trying to switch.

 Will switching affect my credit score?